Lima Memorial Health System Logo

 Asthma - quick-relief drugs - short-acting beta-agonists; Asthma - quick-relief drugs - bronchodilators; Asthma - quick-relief drugs - oral steroids; Asthma - rescue drugs; Bronchial asthma - quick relief; Reactive airway disease - quick relief; Exercise-induced asthma - quick relief

 Asthma quick-relief medicines work fast to control asthma symptoms.
 You take them when you are coughing, wheezing, having trouble breathing, or having an asthma attack.
-They are also called rescue drugs.
+They are also called rescue medicines.

 Many of these medicines are called "bronchodilators" because they open (dilate) and help relax the muscles of your airways (bronchi).

-You and your health care provider can make a plan for the quick-relief drugs that work for you.
+You and your health care provider can make a plan for the quick-relief medicines that work for you.
 This plan will include when you should take them and how much you should take.

 Plan ahead.
 Make sure you do not run out.
 Bring enough medicine with you when you travel.